 - I love it with sweet butter for breakfast with my coffee!
 My kids like to drizzle it with just a little honey.
 I sometimes use sugar-free honey.

-- It goes well with bbq dishes, such as these oven-baked ribs.
+- It goes well with BBQ dishes, such as these oven-baked ribs.

 - 5 large eggs

-- 1 ½ cups blanched almond flour (6 oz)
+- 1 ½ cups blanched finely ground almond flour (6 ounces)

-- 1/4 cup coarse cornmeal (1 oz) (gluten-free if needed)
+- ¼ cup coarse cornmeal (1 ounce) (gluten-free if needed)

 - 2 teaspoons baking powder (gluten-free if needed)

-- If the batter is very thick and difficult to mix, add 1-2 tablespoons of water.
+- Whisk in the almond flour, cornmeal, salt, and baking powder.
+If the batter is very thick and difficult to mix, add 1-2 tablespoons of water.

-- Bake until the bread is golden and set, and a toothpick inserted in center comes out clean, 20-25 minutes.**
+- Bake until the bread is golden and set, and a toothpick inserted in the center comes out clean, 20-25 minutes.